voodooEntity/threader/README.md

 * \\$INPUTSTR
   * This variable will include a single input part provided by the result of splitting the STDIN input by -delimiter string.
 * \\$INPUTID
-  * This variable will include a the id of the given INPUTSTR.
+  * This variable will include a the id of the given \\$INPUTSTR.
 This variable is only unique for each thread, not in total.
 * \\$THREADID
   * This variable will include a the id of the thread executing the current command.
-It can be used to create unique identifiers combined with \INPUTID
+It can be used to create unique identifiers combined with \\$INPUTID